alexlaverty/alexlaverty.github.io_20220810/blog/rating-surf-forecast/index.md

 ![](2021-10-10-18-59-48.png)

+## Generate Deployment on a Daily Schedule Using Github Action Workflow

 Now to get this report running everyday, we use my new favourite thing, Github Actions, and we schedule the script to run once a day.